- 1.27K views

 Read on to discover what to expect from your Argentina trip in January and the best spots to visit in the country during this month.

-Argentina’s summer season reaches its height in January, making this the ideal time to explore Patagonia and other parts of the country.
+Summer in Argentina reaches its height in January, making this the ideal time to explore Patagonia and other parts of the country.
 However, as it is such a vast country, temperatures vary depending on where you go.

 The central and northern parts of the country, including Buenos Aires, have a temperate climate.
 Thus, temperatures in these regions during January can be hot, reaching up to 29°C during the day.
 The north-eastern tip of the country, including Posadas and Correintes, has a tropical climate, with humidity levels soaring in summer, and there is always a risk of rain at this time of year.
 You will find much cooler temperatures in the south, such as in Patagonia, where it averages around 13°C during the day.
 Hence, January is also a great time to travel to Patagonia.